edwyn-amador/dynamic-json-messages/README.md

 # Dynamic-JSON-Messages (DJM)

-Dynamic-Json-Messges (DJM) by Edwyn Amador
+Dynamic-JSON-Messges (DJM) by Edwyn Amador

 In simple terms DJM reads a JSON file retrieving a node per run (from the first to the last one and repeating) in a dynamic way.